Hunters (2016 TV series)

-Hunters is an American television drama series that aired on Syfy, created by Natalie Chaidez and executive produced by Chaidez, Emile Levisetti and Gale Anne Hurd.
+Hunters is an American drama television series that aired on Syfy, created by Natalie Chaidez and executive produced by Chaidez, Emile Levisetti and Gale Anne Hurd.
 Based on Whitley Strieber's best-selling novel Alien Hunter, the series premiered on April 11, 2016.
 It was originally going to air at 10/9c on Monday nights before the final six episodes were abruptly pushed back two hours in the schedule to Tuesdays at midnight due to the series' poor performance in the previous slot.

 Syfy announced Hunters' cancellation on July 8, 2016.

 Premise

 Hunters centers around the disappearance of a decorated Philadelphia cop's wife when he discovers an organization that hunts down alien terrorists.

 Production

-Developed in 2013, Hunters was ordered by Syfy in September 2014 with a straight 13-episode pick up at the time there were no casting announcements.
+Developed in 2013, Hunters was ordered by Syfy in September 2014 with a straight 13-episode pick up.
+At the time there were no casting announcements.
 Production began in Melbourne, Australia.
 Each episode takes its title from a different song by the British band Orchestral Manoeuvres in the Dark.